Intellectual Property Litigation

 appropriating innovations, brands and content.
 Many litigations start with an initial communication between the parties

-"cease and desist" letter.
+called a "cease and desist" letter.

 Infringement of a patent consists of the unauthorized making, using,